dojo/docs/dojo/store/Memory.rst

 See Also
 ========

-You may also wish to use the Watchable store wrapper to add notifications of changes to data:
+You may also wish to use the Observable store wrapper to add notifications of changes to data:

-`dojo/store/Watchable <dojo/store/Watchable>`_
+`dojo/store/Observable <dojo/store/Observable>`_